 Abstract

-Adverse drug reactions (ADRs) are one of the major clinical problems, in particular in special populations, such as pediatric patients.
+Adverse drug reactions (ADRs) are major clinical problems, particularly in special populations such as pediatric patients.
 Indeed, ADRs may be caused by a plethora of different drugs leading, in some cases, to hospitalization, disability or even death.
-In addition, pediatric patients may respond differently to drugs with respect to adults and may be prone to develop different kinds of ADRs, leading, in some cases, to more severe consequences.
+In addition, pediatric patients may respond differently to drugs with respect to adults and may be prone to developing different kinds of ADRs, leading, in some cases, to more severe consequences.
 To improve the comprehension, and thus the prevention, of ADRs, the set-up of sensitive and personalized assays is urgently needed.
-In this view, one of the most important progress is represented by the possibility to set up groundbreaking patient-specific assays.
+Important progress is represented by the possibility of setting up groundbreaking patient-specific assays.
 This goal has been powerfully achieved using induced pluripotent stem cells (iPSCs).
-Due to their genetic and physiological species-specific differences and their ability to be differentiated ideally into all the tissues of human body, this model may be accurate in predicting drug toxicity, especially when this toxicity is related to individual genetic differences.
-This review is an up-to-date summary of the employment of iPSCs as a model to study ADRs, with a particular attention to drugs used in the pediatric field.
-We especially focused on the intestinal, hepatic, pancreatic, renal, cardiac and neuronal levels, discussing also the progress in organoids creation.
-The latter are 3D in vitro culture systems derived from pluripotent or adult stem cells simulating the architecture and functionality of native organs, such as the intestine, liver, pancreas, kidney, heart and brain.
-Based on the existing knowledge, these models are powerful and promising tools in multiple clinical applications, including toxicity screening, disease modeling, personalized and regenerative medicine.
+Due to their genetic and physiological species-specific differences and their ability to be differentiated ideally into all tissues of the human body, this model may be accurate in predicting drug toxicity, especially when this toxicity is related to individual genetic differences.
+This review is an up-to-date summary of the employment of iPSCs as a model to study ADRs, with particular attention to drugs used in the pediatric field.
+We especially focused on the intestinal, hepatic, pancreatic, renal, cardiac, and neuronal levels, also discussing progress in organoids creation.
+The latter are three-dimensional in vitro culture systems derived from pluripotent or adult stem cells simulating the architecture and functionality of native organs such as the intestine, liver, pancreas, kidney, heart, and brain.
+Based on the existing knowledge, these models are powerful and promising tools in multiple clinical applications including toxicity screening, disease modeling, personalized, and regenerative medicine.

 Key words: Induced pluripotent stem cells; Organoids; Adverse drug reactions; Intestinal toxicity; Hepatic toxicity; Pancreatic toxicity; Nephrotoxicity; Cardiotoxicity; Neurotoxicity